canberkbekir/Test-Base-RPG-Website/README.md

 ## Game mechanics are

--Aleatoric combat system
+- Aleatoric combat system
--Tavern talk system inspired from Baldur's Gate
+- Tavern talk system inspired from Baldur's Gate
--You can upgrade stats
+- You can upgrade stats

 # Screenshoots from game
 ![](img/mainSS.png)